Team Vitality: Rocket League

-History

 Vitality ventured into the professional Rocket League scene after it acquired the roster of Guess Who on 12 February 2018.
 The team was renamed Renault Vitality, after titular sponsor Renault.

 Renault Vitality defeated G2 Esports on 23 June 2019 to win Season 7 of the Rocket League Championship Series.
 Kyle "Scrub Killa" Robertson was named Worlds MVP.

 On 15 December, during the RLCS Season 8 Finals in Madrid, Renault Vitality was able to reach the final match again.
 This time they lost to NRG Esports in seven games.

 On 15 January 2020, Vitality announced that they had released Scrub Killa.

 At the same time, the new third player, Alpha54 was announced.

 On 20 June 2021, Vitality won the European RLCS X Championship against Team BDS.

 Vitality signed Victor "Ferra" Francal on 30 March 2022 as their head coach, replacing Mout.

-Following the RLCS 2021–2022 Winter Major, Radosin from Williams Resolve was added to the starting roster and Fairy Peak! was moved to the substitute position.
+Following the RLCS 2021–2022 Winter Major, Radosin from GRIDSERVE Resolve was added to the starting roster and Fairy Peak! was moved to the substitute position.

 After the RLCS 2021/2022 season, Kaydop and Fairy Peak were replaced by saizen and zen.

 During the RLCS 2022–2023 Winter Regional, Vitality qualified as the 4th seed for the Winter Major which is to be held in San Diego for the first time since the 2021–2022 season.